Divergence in lattices in semisimple Lie groups and graphs of groups: Cut-points in asymptotic cones of groups acting on hyperbolic graphs

 \begin{theorem} Let $G$ be a finitely generated group acting tightly and acylindrically on a Bowditch graph $\calgg$.
 Then every loxodromic element of $G$ is Morse.
 In particular, if $G$ has loxodromic elements then every asymptotic cone of $G$ has cut-points. \end{theorem}

-\proof The proof is similar to the proofs of Theorems \ref{th31}, \ref{th32}.
+\proof For a correction of this proof see Section \ref{s:err}.
+The proof is similar to the proofs of Theorems \ref{th31}, \ref{th32}.
 By Lemma \ref{B1} we can assume that $g$ stabilizes a bi-infinite geodesic $\pgot$, and that it acts on it with translation length $\tau$.
 Pick a vertex $o$ on $\g$, and let $\Delta$ be the set from (T2).
 Without loss of generality we may assume that $o\in \Delta$.
 Since $\la g\ra$ acts co-compactly on $\g$, it has a finite fundamental domain, which we include for convenience in $\Delta$ as well.
 Hence $\g$ is covered by the sets $g^i\Delta$, $i\in \Z$.

 Let $k$ be a natural number.
 By Proposition \ref{prop3}, (4), it is enough to show that if $\q$ is an arbitrary $k$-piecewise hierarchy path connecting $g^{-3n}$, $g^{3n}$, with $n\gg1$, $\q$ at Hausdorff distance $\le K_0$ from a path joining $g^{-3n}$, $g^{3n}$ and of length $\le K_0 n$, then $\q$ crosses the $K$-neighborhood of the quasi-geodesic $[g^{-n}, g^n]$ where $K$ depends only on $k$ and on $g$ (but not on $\q$ nor on $n$).